How to Install balenaEtcher on Fedora Linux

 sudo dnf install ./balena-etcher-*.rpm

-During installation, DNF may display a warning about skipping OpenPGP checks for packages from the commandline repository.
-This is expected behavior when installing local RPM files and does not indicate a security issue with the official balenaEtcher package.
+During installation, DNF may display a warning about skipping OpenPGP checks for packages from @commandline.
+This is expected when installing a local RPM; use the checksum verification step above as your integrity check.

 Verify balenaEtcher Installation